ansulx/ansulx/README.md

 <h1 align="center">Hi 👋, I'm Ansul</h1>
-<h3 align="center">A passionate frontend developer from Skilled Full Stack Developer with experience in developing responsive web applications using MERN stack, and contributing to blockchain projects.
+<h3 align="center">A passionate Skilled Full Stack Developer with experience in developing responsive web applications using MERN stack, and contributing to blockchain projects.
 Proficient in JavaScript, React, Python, and Solidity with a proven track record in both academic and professional settings.</h3>

 - 🔭 I’m currently working on **Block-Barter**